Take a lesson in method design.

 The company’s mission statement reads like a fortune cookie: treacherously simple, but peppered with ideas that prove a little harder to get a handle on.
 Foundational terms like 'spaces,' 'designs,' 'experiences,' and 'architectures,' shift meaning and re-define each other, resulting in a creative practice that the company posits as a non-traditional and interdisciplinary way of working.

 Founder Wendy W. Fok told us that their process is "not limited by the definition of [either] the business of design, or the design of business.”
 Instead, they turn their focus on making these pedagogies work for them, rather than the other way around.
-Their steampunk-style approach is method-conscious design at work.
+Their steampunk-style method-conscious design at work.

 La Technologie Culturelle d'Objet.
 Courtesy WE-DESIGNS.